-Because more than half of the United States is currently in a drought, odds are good that the majority of people reading this are actually in that situation.
-I remember last year hearing about the people in Texas who were selling off their herds at rock bottom prices because they had no water, no pasture, no hay, and no grain.
+I first wrote this post in 2012 when more than half of the United States was in a drought, including our farm in Illinois.
+I recalled hearing about people in Texas who were selling off their herds at rock bottom prices in 2011 because they had no water, no pasture, no hay, and no grain.

-I certainly don’t have all the answer and am hoping that some of you have suggestions for dealing with this situation.
-According to the Drought Monitor, things are going to get worse at least through October, which is only as far as they predict.
-This is what I’ve learned so far —
+I certainly don’t have all the answer and am hoping that some of you have suggestions for dealing with this situation, which is becoming a new normal.
+This is what it looked like in 2012, according to the Drought Monitor, and this is what it is looking like now.

 - Mulch your plants heavily (2-3 inches deep) so that the water you give them doesn’t evaporate.